jpravetz/node-datatable/README.md

 node-datatable
 ==============

-Server-side processor for the JQuery Datatable plug-in.
+Node.js implementation of a server-side processor for the JQuery Datatable plug-in.

-This initial checkin is not ready for public use.
+This is version 0.0.1 of this module.
+You should be careful of relying on this implementation until it has been more thoroughly reviewed.

 The node-datatable module provides backend SQL query generation and result parsing to support [datatable](http://datatables.net/usage/server-side) server-side processing for SQL databases.